-Two full days to explore the holy Lhasa, covering the grandiose Potala Palace, sacred Jokkang Temple, Barkor Street, delicate Norbulingka Park, and two major temples in Tibet – Drepung Monaster and Sera Monastery.
+Two full days to explore the holy Lhasa, covering the grandiose Potala Palace, sacred Jokhang Temple, Barkhor Street, delicate Norbulingka Park, and two major temples in Tibet – Drepung Monastery and Sera Monastery.

 Spend half day in Lhatse and visit the ancestral monastery – Sakya Monastery.
 Drive back to Lhasa with a short stop in Shigatse and depart from Lhasa.

 Welcome to Chengdu, the hometown of the Giant Panda.
 Your local guide will meet you at the airport/train station and then escort you to your hotel in a private vehicle.
 The rest of today is yours to relax in the panda city on your own.